thap2331/domain_generator/README.md

 **Deploy**
 - I deployed the model in huggingface.
 Then I deployed aws lambda that calls huggingface api.
 I used aws sam, aws lambda, and aws cloudformation to deploy it in aws lambda.
 I avoided sagemaker to keep it cheaper.
+- I will keep the API endpoint running so that you can test.
+However, please let me know once you are done testing so that I can turn off the API endpoint for it to not incur charges.

 **Other notes**
 - All of the development is done using `.py` files.
 I converted a few python scripts to `jupyter notebook` for your convenience.